writecleancode/compact-cars-vue/README.md

 ## GENERAL INFO

 This application is not any interesting for everyone who's not a car enthusiast.
 It's just more of a "testing ground" for me while learning Vue.
+I originally wrote this App in React and now rewrote it **from scratch with Vue** to compare the difference between React and Vue.

 The app was written based on a mobile-first approach and it's fully responsive 📱💻🖥